 If that sounds familiar, you’re in the right place.

-For a long time, I did not question my pace either.
+For a long time, I didn't question my pace either.
 I told myself I was fine because I could still keep going.

 What I did not realize at first was the cost.

-I tried all the usual fixes.
+I tried the usual fixes.
 Productivity strategies.
 Supplements.
 Exercise.
 Even yoga.
-Some things helped temporarily, but underneath it all, my system still felt tense and overloaded.
+Some things helped temporarily, but underneath it all, I still felt tense and overloaded.

 If you’re here, chances are you’ve been carrying a lot for a long time.